 - a.
 If the traveler's actual airfare includes a personal destination, the traveler must provide a lowest priced airfare quote that only includes business destinations.
-The quote must be obtained at the time of booking.
 The traveler will be reimbursed the lesser of the actual airfare, which includes the personal destination, and the quote, which only includes business destinations.
 Airfare that includes personal destinations may not be directly charged to the university. - b.
 All meals, lodging, and other travel expenses incurred on personal days will not be reimbursed to the traveler and may not be directly charged to the university. - c.
 Any additional expenses incurred (additional hotel room charge, additional baggage fees, etc.) because a family member is traveling with the university employee for personal reasons may not be charged to the university or reimbursed to the employee. - 2.
 Travel Primarily for Personal Reasons in the U.S. When the number of "days spent on business activities" is less than or equal to the number of "days spent on personal activities."